juli1/CS5007-materials/part3/README.md

 If the parameter is an integer, is call the functions written in assembly and print a message if the number is a prime number or not.
 If the parameter is not an integer, it returns an error code.

+**To do**: write a program that integrates the function from exercise 2.